Sherita Williams Murder: Where is Warren Dixon Now?

 The investigators looked into various surveillance footage to piece together what Sherita was up to on the night she went missing.
 A surveillance video from a Pennsauken nail salon showed the teen getting her eyebrows done at 6:05 pm.
 Police records also show that she made a call to her boyfriend in Camden at around 6:30 pm using a pay phone situated a few blocks away from his house.
 It was reported that his parents were at home, and his mother reportedly did not let Sherita in with her boyfriend asleep when she turned up at his house.

-However, after passing a lie detector test, the boyfriend was ruled out as a suspect.
-There were also no fingerprints on the receipt found, and the lab results for hair and fibers in the cap were getting delayed.
+However, after passing a lie-detector test, the boyfriend was ruled out as a suspect.
+No fingerprints were also found on the receipt, and the lab results for hair and fibers in the cap were delayed.
 And as luck would have it, the surveillance camera at the register of Modell’s was not working on the night Sherita went missing.
-The police pulled credit card receipts and interviewed the customers based on that as well as others who crossed paths with Sherita.
+The police pulled credit card receipts and interviewed the customers based on that and others who crossed paths with Sherita.
 They also questioned possible witnesses who might have been at the crime scene.

 The authorities even pulled DNA samples of Sherita’s acquaintances in the hope something matched the stains on her jeans.
 However, even with such herculean efforts, the case seemed to go cold, with no new evidence turning up.
 Sherita’s father kept calling and pushing the investigators, and suddenly, a stroke of luck cracked the case wide open.
 In 2007, the police finally found a match of the semen stain on Sherita’s jeans with that of a man convicted for drug charges and had his DNA samples entered into the national database.